audiofilter/spuc/README.md

 For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does.

+**Note: spuclib - now has removed boost dependency from code (Nov 2014).
+This libary doesnt have those updates yet as there are issues building the python extensions.
+The below sub-projects are fine with the exception of pyspuc (which may still show passing as it hasn't been touched).**

 Nor does spuclib have the examples or the python extensions available in audiofilter/pyspuc

 More documentation pages here